librash/wireguard-fast-automation/README.md

+# wireguard-fast Automation

+have modified the orignal file to use custome ip range while installing

 # wireguard-fast

 > Simplified installation of a [WireGuard](https://www.wireguard.com/) server for Ubuntu (tested on Ubuntu 20.04; should work on 18.04 as well